 Habits and Goals- Bottom Line

 Habits and goals go hand-in-hand.
 Our new habits become our goals.
 They are the actions we take on a regular basis that make us who we are.
-If we want to change our lives, we need to change our old habits and make it positive long term habits.
+If we want to change our lives, we need to change our old habits and make them positive long-term habits.
+By focusing on habits that promote well-being and happiness, you can start to see meaningful changes in your life.

-The best way to do this is to start small, self discipline and avoid bad habit.
-Once we have developed a few good habits, they will lead us to develop more.
-Over time, these habits will become automatic and we will find ourselves achieving things we never thought possible.
+The best way to do this is to start small, practice self-discipline, and avoid bad habits.
+Once you have developed a few good habits, they will lead you to develop more.
+Over time, these habits will become automatic, and you will find yourself achieving things you never thought possible.
+Embracing the concept that happiness comes from within can be a powerful motivator in this journey.